You just submitted another resume, and now you’re wondering:

-What else can you do to help land the interview?
+What else can I do to help land the interview?

 What should I do after applying for a job online?